sonic-net/sonic-mgmt/docs/testplan/link-local-test-plan.md

 ### Setup configuration

 This test requires a running SONIC system with fully functioning configuration.
-This capability is only supported on MSFT hwskus.
+This capability is only supported on systems that have SAI_NOT_DROP_SIP_DIP_LINK_LOCAL=1 in sai.profile. the tests are supported on all topologies and are covering router portes, port channel and ports in vlan.

 ### Configuration scripts